mlfoundations/open_lm/README.md

 ```>>> pip install -r requirements.txt```
 Some considerations:
 - We like [WandB](https://wandb.ai/) and [tensorboard](https://www.tensorflow.org/tensorboard) for logging.
 We specify how to use these during training below.
-- Currently, single GPU training is not supported.
-This is an open issue we are working on, but we strongly recommend using multiple GPUs for training language models anyway.

 ## Process Training Data
 Next you must specify a collection of tokenized data.
 For the purposes of this example, we will use the [Pile dataset](https://the-eye.eu/public/AI/pile/train/).
 If you want to download this locally, here's a bash incantation to do this (you'll likely want to do this in a detached screen, preferably overnight).